 Over the past 50 years biologic medicines have revolutionized the treatment and prevention of many disabling and life-threatening diseases.
-But biologic medicines are also expensive, and many can cost more than $10,000 per year to treat a single patient.
+But biologic medicines are also expensive, and many can cost $10,000 to $25,000 or more per year to treat a single patient.
 Public and employee-sponsored benefit plans want to expand their coverage of patients to include more innovative new medicines, but they also need to manage costs.

 What is an originator biologic drug?